Flyki/Large-Scale-Overlapping-Optimization/README.md

 # Large-Scale-Overlapping-Optimization

-1) This is the large-scale overlapping benchmark functions created based on f13 and f14 of the CEC2013 LSGO Benchmark.
+1) This is the large-scale overlapping benchmark functions created based on f13 and f14 of the CEC2013 LSGO Benchmark with the CBCCO algorithm.
 Here are totally 12 functions.

 2) The first four functions f1 to f4 are built based on the schwefel function; f5 to f8 are built based on the elliptic function; f9 to f12 are built based on the rastrigin function.
 Schwefel function and elliptic function are unimodal; Rastrigin is multimodal which is harder to be optimized than the other two functions.